 We’ve all heard the phrase “customer is king” touted by business and customers alike.
 But how true is that statement?
 And how would that translate to scaling your detailing business at a fraction of the cost that big spenders throw into paid advertisement?

 This is where customer loyalty comes into play.
-You’ll want to create loyal customers that will come back again to purchase from your business and bring in new customers along with them.
-Because your customers are megaphones that can amplify your deeds for them, good or bad.
-And you would always want the good words circulating the communities.
+You’ll want to build a list of loyal customers that will come back again to purchase from your business.
+And because your customers are megaphones that can amplify your deeds for them, good or bad, they will bring in new customers along with them.
+Which is why you would always want the good words circulating the communities.

 Importance of customer loyalty